Table of Contents

 Diagnosis of Coronary Steal Syndrome

-Coronary Sub-clavian Steal syndrome is always suspected in patents who have complain of recurrent angina pains after having undergone coronary artery bypass graft with an ITA.
+Coronary Sub-clavian Steal syndrome is always suspected in patients who have complain of recurrent angina pains after having undergone coronary artery bypass graft with an ITA.
 All these patients should have a bilateral pre-operative blood pressure measurement done.

 Coronary steal syndrome can be diagnosed: